 Now add three cups of water, the stock cube, the coconut milk, the salsa verde, the cooked white beans, and the sweetcorn (image five below).

-The fourth cup of water will be reserved until the end to adjust and loosen your white bean chili sauce.
-Note that for the salsa verde you can use any homemade or shop-bought version that you like.
+The fourth cup of water will be reserved until the end to adjust and loosen your white chili sauce.

 Increase the heat to high and maintain until your chili comes to a full-roiling boil.
-Decrease the heat to medium-high so that the chili is still bubbling away and just below boiling, and cook for 15 minutes, stirring every now and then.
+Decrease the heat to medium-high so that the chili is still bubbling away at a lively simmer, and cook for 15 minutes, stirring every now and then.

 At the 15-minute mark, you’ll find your chili is beginning to thicken, reduce heat to medium and cook a further five minutes (image six above).